purpflow1/crystal-api/README.md

 # Crystal API
-**Crystal API**  is a sub-high level graphics wrapper for graphics API.
-Currently in WIP stage, but usable for now.
+**Crystal API**  is a unified graphics wrapper for graphics API.
+Currently in WIP stage.

 ## Features:
 - Vulkan API support